Tesla Powerwall 2 Review

 #2 sonnenBatterie eco compact

 Like the Powerwall 2, the sonnenBatterie eco compact comes with an integrated inverter.
-The unit retails for $5,950, and provides 4 kWh of storage.
+The unit retails for about $6500 (again, in Europe), and provides 4 kWh of storage.
 Aesthetically speaking I like the eco compact – sonnenBatterie seem to be going for a very clean, simple look.

 - Similar size – the eco compact comes out at 635 x 889 x 228mm, compared with the Powerwall 2 775 x 1150 x 155mm .